Billy Bond

 Fruit

-Size and Form: Usually above medium to rather large.
-Form roundish inclined to oblong, or sometimes conic; somewhat elliptical or irregular; sides sometimes unequal; often broadly or obscurely ribbed; axis often oblique.
+Size and Form: Usually above medium to rather large (Beach); Downing and Budd describe the fruit as medium or above.
+Form roundish inclined to oblong, or sometimes to conic, somewhat elliptical or irregular; sides sometimes unequal, often broadly or obscurely ribbed, axis often oblique (Beach).
+Downing and Budd describe the form as roundish conical.
+Fruit is quite uniform in size and shape and rather attractive in appearance, with a prevailing effect of striped red.

 Stem: Medium to rather long, rather slender.